JiriTrecak/Laurine/README.md

 ## Usage

 Laurine uses script parameters to change the way how output is generated.
-Currently, following is supported:
+Currently, the following is supported:

 ```
   -i, --input: